observeinc/terraform-aws-lambda/cloudwatch_logs_subscription/README.md

 module subscribes each Log Group to a lambda, creating necessary permissions along the way.

+By omission, the module abides by the principle of least privilege, only granting permission to invoke the lambda function to the provided cloudwatch log groups.
+If you have many log groups, the resulting lambda policy may overrun AWS limits.
+In such cases, you can set the `allow_all_log_groups` variable to use a single, more permissive policy, rather than a large set of restrictive ones.

 Terraform 0.12 and newer.
 Submit pull-requests to `main` branch.

 ## Usage